-5. The WCHR Amateur Owner 3'6" and 3'3", Adult Amateur, Junior 3'6" and 3'3", Children's and Pony Challenges will consist of one round over an open hunting type course with 10-12 fences with a minimum of one in & out and at least three oxers.
+- 5. The WCHR Amateur Owner 3'6" and 3'3", Adult Amateur, Junior 3'6" and 3'3", Children's and Pony Challenges will consist of one round over an open hunting type course with 10-12 fences with a minimum of one in & out and at least three oxers.
 The WCHR Professional Challenge and WCHR Developing Professional Challenge will consist of two rounds over an open hunting type course with 10-12 fences with a minimum of one in and out and at least three oxers.
 The top 12 highest scoring horse-and rider combinations from the first round will be invited back to compete over a different course.
 Riders can compete on only one horse.
-Riders can compete on the horse of their choice; the horse does not need to be entered in any other classes at Capital Challenge.

-Amateur riders competing in an Amateur Owner Challenge must compete on a horse that either they or a member of their family owns per HU136.

-6. All WCHR Challenge classes will be judged numerically by multiple teams of two judges.
+Riders can compete on the horse of their choice; the horse does not need to be entered in any other classes at Capital Challenge. - Amateur riders competing in an Amateur Owner Challenge must compete on a horse that either they or a member of their family owns per HU136. - 6.
+All WCHR Challenge classes will be judged numerically by multiple teams of two judges.
 Each team will present one score and the scores will be averaged for a single round total.
 In the case of a two round class, the first and second round average will be added together for a two round total.
 The entry with the highest total will be the class winner.
 Before the start of each class one judging panel will be designated the first tie breaking team and another judging panel will be designated the second tie breaking team.
 In the case of a tie at the conclusion of the one round Challenge classes, the score of the first tie breaking team of judges will determine the winner.
 Should there still be a tie, the score of the second tie breaking team of judges will determine the winner.
-Should there still be a tie, the second round score of the second tie breaking team of judges will determine the winner.
-Should there still be a tie, the second round score of the second tie breaking team of judges will determine the winner.
-Should there still be a tie, the second round score of the second tie breaking team of judges will determine the winner.
-Should there still be a tie, the second round score of the second tie breaking team of judges will determine the winner.

-7. To be ridden in formal attire.
-To be judged on performance and soundness, suitability to count.

-8. Riders not already qualified for the WCHR Challenges prior to the start of the 2022 Capital Challenge Horse Show will have points from their eligible hunter sections at CCHS applied toward qualifying for the Challenges in the following manner:

-1st - 20, 2nd - 12, 3rd - 8, 4th - 4, 5th - 2, 6th - 1, 7th - 1/2, 8th - 1/4.
-Under saddle classes not to count.

-9. Riders who qualify for a WCHR Challenge from the Capital Challenge Horse Show may compete in that Challenge regardless of their WCHR category, provided they are otherwise eligible.
+In the case of a tie at the conclusion of the two round Challenge classes, the second round score of the first tie breaking team of judges will determine the winner.
+Should there still be a tie, the second round score of the second tie breaking team of judges will determine the winner. - 7.
+To be ridden in formal attire.
+To be judged on performance and soundness, suitability to count. - 8.
+Riders not already qualified for the WCHR Challenges prior to the start of the 2023 Capital Challenge Horse Show will have points from their eligible hunter sections at CCHS applied toward qualifying for the Challenges in the following manner: - 1st 20, 2nd 12, 3rd 8, 4th 4, 5th 2, 6th 1, 7th 1/2, 8th 1/4.
+Under saddle classes not to count. - 9.
+Riders who qualify for a WCHR Challenge from the Capital Challenge Horse Show may compete in that Challenge regardless of their WCHR category, provided they are otherwise eligible.
 Riders may compete in all Challenges that they qualify for, provided they are otherwise eligible.